Check for NOTAMS Before Departing for the WAllowa County Fly-In/Airshow (KJSY)

 During the Event (Friday afternoon through Saturday) UNICOM frequency 122.8 will be monitored.

-Parking directions will be available as well as information on camping on GROUND frequency 123.4.
+Parking directions will be available as well as information on under the wing camping on GROUND frequency 123.4.
 (Bring your own tie-downs to anchor into grass)

 Side by side ATVs and golf carts will be on site during the daytime to help with transportation to and from the aircraft parking.